milligan22963/radar/README.md

 ./build_release.sh

-Omce built run it as such:
+Once built run it as such:
 sudo ./debug/staging/bin/Radar -cfg gateway/apps/Radar/scripts/Radar.cfg

 You will want to modify the configuration file to point to your own mqtt broker if using an MQTT data source/sink.
 The database portion is work in progress.
 It is important to run as sudo in order to access the bluetooth hardware.
 I haven't yet configured my account to run it directly without sudo.
 The intent is that the application would be part of a service running on boot.